Multi-Agent Clarity-Aware Dynamic Coverage with Gaussian Processes: Preliminaries

-In an estimation context, we use the clarity of our estimate to quantify the quality of our estimate: as the clarity increases towards 1, the uncertainty of our estimate decreases.
+In an estimation context, we use clarity to quantify the quality of our estimate: as the clarity increases towards 1, the uncertainty of our estimate decreases towards 0.
 In~\cite{agrawal2023sensor} it was shown that when $X$ is estimated using a Kalman filter, the clarity dynamics of the estimate of $X$ can be obtained in closed form.